firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 - Knowing some amount of C
 - Some level of OS knowledge

-*Structure*:
-- 24 lectures

 *Scoring*:
 - 70% projects (5 projects)
 - 15% mid-tewrm
 - 15% final

 # Introduction and Demos:
-## Overview of Hardware, software, os and x86
+## Overview of Hardware, software, OS and x86
-What is an Opearating System:
+**What is an Opearating System:**

+in a sentence, it is a software that's responsible for making it easy to run programs, or even allowing many programs to run together at the same time, allowing them to share memory, interact with external devices, and fun all other stuff.
-1. It is a **virtual machine** because it virtualizes the hardware and transforms them into a virtual form of them self so the programs can take advantage of it.
+1. It is a **virtual machine** because it **virtualizes** the hardware by transforming them into a easy-to-use virtual form of them self so the programs can share a physical resource together.
 2. It is a **standard library** because it provides APIs to run programs, access memory, and access devices.
 3. It is a **resource manager** because it manages hardware resource and make sure they get well-distributed to the applications using them.

-**Virtualization** is a technique to **devide** the computer resource logically.
-It is achieved by abstracting away the underlyinng complexity of resource segregation.
-For example, in concurrency, the computer divides CPU to multiple programs by schedulling them.
-It also divides phisical memory into virtual memory space so that every program thinks they have the exclusive usage of the entire memory.
+**Virtualization** is a technique to **divide** the physical resources logically.
+Operating system achieves this by abstracting away the underlyinng complexity of resource segregation.
+For example, in concurrency the operating system divides a CPU to multiple programs by time sharing.
+In memory management, operating system often divides a phisical memory into **virtual memory spaces** so that every program thinks they have the exclusive usage of the entire memory.

 **Four themes of the textbook**:
 1. Virtualizing CPU